eliashussary/react-maplibre-ui/README.md

-# react-mapbox-ui
+# react-maplibre-ui

+> This was a fork of [`react-mapbox-ui`](https://github.com/eliashussary/react-mapbox-ui)

-MapboxUI provides a minimal layer of abstraction for composing mapbox-gl UI's in an idiomatic React way.
+MaplibreUI provides a minimal layer of abstraction for composing maplibre-gl UI's in an idiomatic React way.

 As a base, this library provides you with the following components: